xhs345/resque-lock-timeout/README.md

       extend Resque::Plugins::LockTimeout
       @queue = :network_graph

-      # Lock may be held for upto an hour.
+      # Lock may be held for up to an hour.
       @lock_timeout = 3600

       def self.perform(repo_id)